Santie-a/Recommendation-Software/README.md

+### VIDEOGAME RECOMENDATION SOFTWARE

-This program recommends videogames based on the input of the user and the rank of the videogame bt global sales.
+This program recommends videogames based on the input of the user and the rank of the videogame by global sales.

 The purpose of this program is to implement a data structure called DoubleLinkedList.